getpop/field-query/README.md

 >
 ```

 > **Note:**<br/>Firefox already handles the multi-line query: Copy/pasting it into the URL bar works perfectly.
-Chrome and Safari, though, require to strip all the whitespaces and line returns before pasting the query into the URL bar.
+To try it out, copy `https://newapi.getpop.org/api/graphql/` followed by the query presented in each example into Firefox's URL bar, and voilà, the query should execute.
 >
+> Chrome and Safari do not work as well: They require to strip all the whitespaces and line returns before pasting the query into the URL bar.
+>
-> (Conclusion: use Firefox!)
+> Conclusion: use Firefox!

 To retrieve several fields in the same query, we join them using `,`: